 Pedestal sinks can be SO pretty, but can we please talk about the fact that in the bathroom we basically always need storage solutions?
 I am rounding up all the best pedestal sink storage ideas in this blog post to help you stay organized with the functionality of a pedestal sink.

 This post may contain affiliate links

-There are several different options for how to add storage into your bathroom with a pedestal sink – but you sometimes have to get creative to have enough storage for everything you should have.
+There are several different options for bathroom storage ideas for a pedestal sink.
+Still, sometimes have to get creative to have enough room for everything you should have for a functional room.

-The obvious call is a toilet paper, but there are other things that I think should be in a bathroom especially if anyone other than yourself is going to use the bathroom.
-Below is a good list of things to start your thinking on what you might want stored in the space so you can gauge your storage needs.
+Depending on where you sink is located, you’ll have different needs to make your bathroom functional.
+The obvious call is a toilet paper, but there are other things that I think should be in a bathroom vanity cabinet, especially if anyone other than yourself is going to use the bathroom.
+Below is a good list of items to start your thinking on what you might want stored in a bathroom sink cabinet so you can gauge your storage needs.

 - Toilet Paper

 - Feminine hygiene products

 - air freshener